 Stuff happens!
-If for some reason you were unable to get back and needed assistance, having a relative, friend, neighbor, or park ranger know where you are and when you expected to return is a big help.
-Printing this information on a simple note card with relevant contact numbers and leaving it in your car is also helpful.
+If, for some reason, you’d needed assistance during your hike, having a relative, friend, neighbor, or park ranger know where you’re going and when you expect to return is a big help.
+Printing this information on a note card with relevant contact numbers and leaving it in your car is also helpful.

 When you’re hiking a new trail, carry a copy of the trail map or take a photo of the map at the trailhead and take the park phone number with you during your hike.
 If you end up lost on a trail, you’ll be glad you did!
 Calling the ranger for directions might be embarrassing, but it could save you from spending a night under the stars.

 12. No One Should Be Able To Tell You Went Hiking With Your Dogs

 All trash and dog waste should be bagged, carried out, and disposed of properly.
-Don’t leave any evidence that you and your dog were on the trail.c
+Don’t leave any evidence that you and your dog were on the trail.

 13. Check For Ticks After Hiking

-Ticks can cause severe medical problems such as Lyme disease and Rocky Mountain spotted fever – both of which can be contracted by dogs and humans.
-Talk to your vet about an appropriate prevention program if you’re traveling to a place where ticks are common.
+Talk to your vet about an appropriate prevention program if you’re planning a trip to a place where ticks are common.
 And be sure to examine yourself and your dog after hiking in wooded areas where ticks are found.